laurashen/data-science-sequencing.github.io/lectures/lecture2.md

 important part of this diagram; this is the natural process we exploit in order to do sequencing.

-The first step in replication of the DNA occurs by is  two strands being unzipped.
-Each strand now acts as a template for replication of DNA.
+During DNA replication, the two strands of DNA are first unzipped, resulting in two single strands each acting as a template for replication.
-Then a short RNA primer attaches itself to one of the sites of the DNA.
-The bases this has are complementarty to the bases in the template.
+A short RNA primer is then attached to a specific site on the DNA; the bases in the primer are complementary to the bases in the site.
-The replication is catalysed by an enzyme called _DNA polymerase_.
 An enzyme
-facilitates (or "catalyzes") a chemical reaction, and DNA polymerase catalyzes the complementary pairing of new nucleotides to the template DNA extending the primer bound.
+facilitates (or "catalyzes") a chemical reaction, and _DNA polymerase_ is the enzyme that catalyzes the complementary pairing of new nucleotides to the template DNA extending the bound primer.
 The nucleotides that DNA polymerase uses to extend a strand are called _dNTPs_ (deoxynucleotide triphosphates).
 Biochemically, they are slightly different from the nucleotides in a way that makes them easier to work